Dragon Ladies: Asian American Feminists Breathe Fire: 1976, '80s - Regression

 That same year, an economic crisis was occurring.
 Many Americans blamed greedy corporations and President Regan, who was president at the time for the situation.
 In return, these big corporations who were losing profits, began to put the fault on the democratic surges in the previous decade, where many existing systems of authority in universities, businesses, and politics suffered because people no longer had the same obligation to follow them, and as a result, problems of control and order arose.

-In response to this complication, President Ronald Reagan incorporated Reganonimics, where businesses no longer had the government on them, taxes were reduced for the rich, and social programs were cut for the poor.
+In response to this complication, President Ronald Reagan incorporated Reaganomics, where businesses no longer had the government on them, taxes were reduced for the rich, and social programs were cut for the poor.
 As a by product, many poor neighborhoods suffered that included Asian Americans, Latinos, and African American populations, the latter group being most affected of all.
 Though the Asian feminism continued, the setback caused Asian women to focused their attention on surviving day-to-day from poverty and hate crimes.